 - Submit the following items into the Graduate Education Applicant Portal (supplemental application system):

-- Statement of Professional Goals (uploaded as "Goal Statement" or "Personal Statement")
+- Statement of Professional Goals (uploaded as "Goal Statement")

 - Writing Sample(s) – minimum 1